-Thanks to its widespread collaboration and international contributors, Joint Replacement Technology, Third Edition is useful for materials scientists and engineers in both academia and biomedical industry.
+Thanks to its widespread collaboration and international contributors, Joint Replacement Technology, Third Edition is useful for materials scientists and engineers in both academia and the biomedical industry.
 Chemists, clinicians, and other researchers in this area will also find this text invaluable.

-- This third edition provides an updated comprehensive review of recent developments in joint replacement technology
+- This third edition provides an updated comprehensive review of recent developments in joint replacement technology.

-- Reviews a range of specific joints, biological and mechanical issues and fixation techniques
+- Reviews a range of specific joints, biological and mechanical issues and fixation techniques.

-- Includes revised and new content, such as sections on regulatory affairs, AI techniques and 3D printing
+- Includes revised and new content, such as sections on regulatory affairs, AI techniques and 3D printing.

 Materials scientists and biomedical engineers in academia and research, interested in developing optimal materials for tissue engineering of bone/ joint tissue